sunildparihar/revolut-transfer-money/README.md

 Rest Client ==> Rest Service ==> Service Gateway ==> Cose Business Service ==> Data Access Layer ==> DB

+### Concurrency Control for supporting multiple systems and services invoking our application
+Concurrency control has been handled at lowest level i.e. at DB layer using table row locks.
+I could have done at persistance layer or at business layer using java concurrent APIs but ideal place will be at DB layer only keeping in mind a real time scenario of application clustering.

 ### Brief Description about each layer

 #### Data Access layer